vdohare/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-spa/section06/index.md

 ---
 # Configure SDK

-Using the config object you created in the previous step
+Initialize and configure the Okta SDK using the config object you created in the previous step.

 <StackSelector snippet="config"/>